modelica-3rdparty/PDELib/README.md

 # PDELib

-A free library for modeling systems described by 1D partial differential equations. (unlicensed)
+A free library for modeling systems described by 1D partial differential equations.

 ## Library description